runningabc/MOID/README.md

 # MOID
-A comprehensive database encompassing parameters for characterizing the evolution of minimum orbit intersection distances (MOIDs) for near-Earth asteroids.
+A comprehensive dataset encompassing parameters for characterizing the evolution of minimum orbit intersection distances (MOIDs) for near-Earth asteroids.

-This dataset is structured as a CSV-formatted text file containing orbital parameters and MOID characterization parameters for 35,792 near-Earth asteroids (NEAs) as of September 16, 2024, excluding 9 asteroids with confirmed Earth impact records.
+This dataset is structured as a CSV-formatted text file (MOID_20240916.csv) containing orbital parameters and MOID characterization parameters for 35,792 near-Earth asteroids (NEAs) as of September 16, 2024, excluding 9 asteroids with confirmed Earth impact records.
 Each entry includes the following parameters:

 1) Asteroid designation
 2) Semi-major axis (a, au)